Armin-AF/Milk-app-react-ts-dnet/README.md

 - Node.js
 - .Net Core SDK
-- Visual Studio Code or a similar code editor
+- Rider, WebStorm, Visual Studio Code or a similar code editor
 - A local database

 ## Steps to run the app: